-A clear-sky calibration database was generated for the LST_cci open algorithm inter-comparison round-robin, in a similar way to the database described in Section 6.8 for the TIR but simulating SSM/I observations instead.
+A clear-sky calibration database was generated for the LST_cci open algorithm inter-comparison roundrobin, in a similar way to the database described in Section 6.8 for the TIR but simulating SSM/I observations instead.
 This achieved the objective of evaluating algorithm performance both in the TIR and MW regions within a common inversion setup.
-However, for the final MW retrieval algorithm, larger databases based on inverting real MW observations for both cloudy and clear atmospheres are preferred as they describe in a more comprehensive way the relationship between the LST and the MW observations.
+However, for the final MW retrieval algorithm, larger databases based for both cloudy and clear atmospheres are preferred as they describe in a more comprehensive way the relationship between the LST and the MW observations.